-All of this bodes well for optimists.
-But there’s good news for pessimists, too.
-Earlier research has shown that optimism is at least partially learned.
-How?
-Find out by reading a classic book on the subject, Learned Optimism: How to Change Your Mind & Your Life (Pocket Books, 1998), by famed psychologist Martin Seligman, PhD.
+Turning pessimists into optimists is definitely possible, because we know that optimism is at least partially learned.
+The classic book on the subject, Learned Optimism: How to Change Your Mind & Your Life by famed psychologist Martin Seligman, Ph.D. is widely available.

 Here’s what else I recommend for pessimists: